Skip to main content

 });

-If you look at the returned information, you will see something interesting under the GPS section:
+Look at the returned information and you’ll spot something interesting under the GPS section:

 gps: